florent37/Carpaccio/README.md

 ##CommonViewController

-Bind a list/recyclerview (see DataBinding)
+Bind a RecyclerView (see DataBinding)

 Usage :